Default Password for Raspberry Pi (Raspbian OS)

 Re-enter the new password when prompted.

 Congratulations!
 Your Raspberry Pi is now more secure with a personalized password.
-Ensure a safe and worry-free experience by regularly updating your credentials.
+Regularly update your credentials to ensure a safe and worry-free experience.
 Stay protected!